Mentoring Opportunities for Alumni

-Helping students explore Professional opportunities in engineering is one of the core goals of the annual SEAS Alumni Mentoring program.
+Helping students explore professional opportunities in engineering is one of the core goals of the annual SEAS Alumni Mentoring program.
 The program pairs alumni mentors with first-year undergraduate engineering students for one year.
 Each one-to-one mentor/student pair typically communicates throughout the year via email and phone, and when possible, the pair meets in person.
-The program ends in the fall of the student’s sophomore year, with an assessment and celebration at the culmination of the mentoring year (possibly during Homecoming weekend).
+The program ends in the fall of the student's sophomore year.

 Becoming a mentor is a great experience for alumni and an invaluable opportunity for our students.
 The relationship allows alumni to remain engaged with SEAS and to pass on details of their experience at Penn and in the workplace to a curious student.
 Examples of informal and formal activities to build the mentor-student relationship throughout the year have included: